jboulanger/parasite-coat/README.md

 ## Demo
 Sample images can be downloaded from the data folder along with the list of images as a csv file.

-Open and run the macro selecting the csv file as input and press run.
+1. Open and run the macro selecting the csv file as input and press run.

-The open the notebook, set the
+2. The open the notebook and run all the cells.